Exciting Events for the School Year

 Naples Philharmonic

-Open to all public, private and homeschool groups as well as college music majors, these free open rehearsals allow students to experience how the conductor, soloists and orchestra work together in preparing for the upcoming concert.
-Music students will be inspired and motivated with this inside look at the Naples Philharmonic’s journey to the performance.
+Open to all public, private and homeschooled children as well as college music majors, these free open rehearsals allow students to experience how the conductor, soloists and the orchestra work together in preparing for an upcoming concert.
+Music students will be inspired and motivated with this exclusive inside look at the Naples Philharmonic’s journey from rehearsal to performances worthy of standing ovations.

 Alexander Shelley, conductor